ehmjaysee/StravaZpot-Swift/README.md

 A fluent API to integrate with Strava on iOS apps written in Swift.

+## Repo History

+The original repo (SweetzpotAS/StravaZpot-Swift) is now archived.
+This fork was created in order to continue using this great library with modern iOS apps.
+Some of the changes made to this fork include:
+1) Support SwifyJSON 5x
+2) Support xcode 13.0
+3) Support iOS 13.0
+4) Support Swift 5
+5) Fix crashes when Strava does not return data for optional activity properties
+6) Support Strava OAUTH authentication

 ## Usage

 This document explains how to use **StravaZpot** in your Swift iOS app.
 For additional questions, you may want to check **Strava** official documentation [here](https://strava.github.io/api/).